Josh Allen Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Matchup vs. Atlanta

-- The 253.7 passing yards the Falcons yield per game makes them the NFL's 18th-ranked pass defense this season.
+- The Falcons have the NFL's 18th-ranked pass defense this season, surrendering 253.7 yards per game through the air.

-- With 28 passing TDs allowed this year, the Falcons defense is ranked 28th in the NFL.
+- The Falcons have surrendered 28 touchdowns through the air (1.9 per game).
+They are 28th in the NFL in that category.

 Recent Performances